MahmoudAshraf97/whisper-diarization/README.md

 WhisperX and NeMo parameters are coded into diarize.py and helpers.py, I will add the CLI arguments to change them later
 ## Installation
-`PyTorch`, `FFMPEG` and `Cython` are needed as prerequisites to install the requirements
+`FFMPEG` and `Cython` are needed as prerequisites to install the requirements
 ```
-pip install cython torch
+pip install cython
 ```
 or
 ```
-pip install torch
 sudo apt update && sudo apt install cython3
 ```
 ```